ReSound Hearing Aids Cost and Pricing in 2025

 ReSound Relief App

-Tinnitus is a perceived ringing or noise in the ears that affects 15 to 20 percent of all people.6 It is common for seniors with hearing loss also to experience tinnitus.
-ReSound offers tinnitus relief that can be streamed directly into the user’s hearing aid via the Relief app.
-Based on the Veterans Health Administration’s Progressive Tinnitus Management program, this app provides sound therapy, relaxing exercises, and guided meditation that brings relief from tinnitus.
-A timer is available for those who want to use the app to fall asleep at night.
+ReSound offers tinnitus relief that can be streamed directly into your hearing aid via the Relief app.
+Based on the Veterans Health Administration’s Progressive Tinnitus Management program, the app provides sound therapy, relaxing exercises and guided meditation that relieves tinnitus.
+A timer is available for people who want to use the app to fall asleep at night.

-» You Might Like: Best hearing aids for tinnitus relief
+» You Might Like: Best Hearing Aids for Tinnitus Relief

 ReSound Control App